Thanks for visiting our Website!

 Welcome to the website for our music circle in the Quinte Region of Ontario, Canada, which was founded by Al Luby in 2011.

-This site will serve as a repository for songs we have practised as well as a distribution point for new material to be used at our next meeting.
+This site will serve as a repository for songs we have practised as well as a distribution point for new material.

 About Our Group